The end of ‘Dave Thomas Circle’ arrives as Wendy’s shuts doors at an infamous D.C. intersection

 According to DDOT, 727 crashes occurred at five intersections within the Dave Thomas Circle project area between 2014 and 2018.
 More than one-third occurred at the Florida Avenue — New York Avenue intersection, while nearly 40 percent were at the First Street — New York Avenue intersection, which includes southbound Florida Avenue traffic.

 DDOT Director Everett Lott cited factors such as multiple access points, road conditions that are conducive to speeding and driver distraction.
+On Tuesday, he said the city is wrapping up the redesign of the road to make it safer for all users.

+“This is the one intersection that comes up the most when we hear about confusion,” Lott said.
+“We hear about sideswipes, we hear about rear-end crashes.”

 The improvements, including the addition of protected bike lanes, could serve as speed-calming measures, officials said.
 Residents, however, say they will push the city to include changes to speed limits and bring more automated enforcement in the corridor.